 Physical activity in mountains, such as hiking, climbing, alpine skiing or ski touring, are gaining increasing popularity, a trend that has been accelerated by the COVID-19 pandemic (1).
 Outdoor physical activity in general and mountain sports in particular exert beneficial effects on physical and mental health (2–4).
 However, mountain sports are also associated with the risk of accidents and injury (5,6), which could consequently lead to development of post-traumatic stress disorder (PTSD) or other stress-related mental disorders.

 Diagnostic symptoms of PTSD include re-experiencing (such as involuntary, intrusive memories, dreams or flashbacks of the traumatic event; criterion B), avoidance (such as avoiding memories, thoughts or external reminders related to the traumatic event; criterion C), negative alterations in cognition and mood (criterion D) and hyper-arousal (such as irritability, problems with sleep or concentration; criterion E) (7), which can occur following self-experiencing or witnessing of a traumatic event such as actual or threatened death, injury, physical or sexual violence.
-PTSD may co-occur with symptoms of depression and anxiety and substance abuse disorders (8,9).
+PTSD may co-occur with symptoms of depression and anxiety and substance use disorders (8,9).
 Although most individuals have experienced at least one traumatic event during their lifetime (10), the prevalence of PTSD in the general European population has been estimated between 0.38 to 6.67% (11).
 Yet, up to 26% of acute physical trauma patients have been reported to develop PTSD (12).

 So far it has proven difficult to reliably identify predictors of PTSD development in accident victims.
-While some recent studies on specific populations have identified risk factors, such as pre-existing psychological distress (13) or symptoms of mental disorders (14), others have focused on the arousal and stress reaction during acute trauma and peri-traumatic period as candidate predictors (15).
+While some recent studies on specific populations have identified risk factors, such as pre-existing psychological distress or mental disorders (13), others have focused on the arousal and stress reaction during acute trauma and peri-traumatic period as candidate predictors (15).
+Overall, combination of factors seem to yield more promising results compared to single variables (14).
 These results require validation and further generalization before they can be implemented into routine care (16,17).

 Resilience, i.e. the ability to recover from adversities can protect an individual from developing PTSD and can help to explain why most people do not develop PTSD despite the high prevalence of traumatic events in the general population (18,19).
 Generally individuals who perform mountain sports display high resilience values (2).
 Post-traumatic growth can occur in individuals struggling to overcome the consequences of a traumatic event and describes a psychological adjustment reaction with strengthened positive perceptions of self, others, one’s life, and meaning of the event (20).
 Although both resilience and post-traumatic growth are salutogenic concepts their exact link is still under investigation (21).

 With the increasing popularity of mountain sports, it is essential to characterize the mental health consequences of accidents during mountain sports.
-Prevention of PTSD or other mental health problems following an accident is essential to preserve the positive mental health effects of physical activity in mountain environments despite the accident risk.
+Prevention of PTSD or other mental health problems following an accident is key to preserve the positive mental health effects of physical activity in mountain environments despite the inherent accident risk.
 Available data on the consequences of accidents during mountain sports on mental health are scarce.
 Prior studies were performed on mountain guides, rescuers or avalanche accident survivors and mostly lack clinical data (22–27).
-Here we analyzed mental health readouts such as symptoms of PTSD, anxiety, depression, and somatization, resilience, sense of coherence, post-traumatic growth and quality of life in 307 individuals treated at the Hospital of the Medical University of Innsbruck (Austria) after a mountain sport accident by means of semi-supervised clustering.
-Additionally, we searched for early sociodemographic and clinical predictors of mental health impairment following a mountain sport accident with a machine learning approach.
+Here we (1) aimed to characterize the current sample of 307 individuals treated at the Hospital of the Medical University of Innsbruck (Austria) after a mountain sport accident by analyzing mental health readouts such as symptoms of PTSD, anxiety, depression, and somatization, resilience, sense of coherence, post-traumatic growth and quality of life in by means of semi-supervised clustering.
+(2) We searched for early sociodemographic and clinical predictors of mental health impairment following a mountain sport accident with a machine learning approach.

 Methods